-Note: Most of these methods use a separate PID control for the DHW.
+Note: Most of these methods use a separate and adjustable PID control for the DHW.
 This means that the Master boiler can be used to individually control its own DHW tank and provide space heating functionality at the same time.
+This works, providing the system piping design is compatible with the method chosen.